lastres0rt/frontend-nanodegree-mobile-portfolio/README.md

 1. Reduced the number of pizzas needed in the background from 200 down to a dynamically-selected number based on `window.innerHeight`
 2. Optimized the `updatePostions` function to reduce the number of calculations and functions being made within the iteration loop, especially `scrollTop`
+3. Optimized the `changePizzaSizes(size)` function to reduce the number of calculations and functions being made within the iteration loop.